 At Marnel Infant School safeguarding is a top priority.
 All staff and volunteers are trained in safeguarding and safety procedures.
-Our Designated Safeguarding Leads (DSL) are Mrs Susan Giles-Cox (Headteacher) and Miss Nicci Wheaton (Deputy Headteacher); our Deputy Designated Safeguarding Leads (DDSL) are Mrs Andy Bezant, Mrs Katie Sayer, Mrs Jennie Clarke, Miss Terri Egan, Miss Nicola Langdon, Miss Rebecca Wilson and Miss Ellen Spalding.
+Our Designated Safeguarding Leads (DSL) are Mrs Susan Giles-Cox (Headteacher) and Miss Nicci Wheaton (Deputy Headteacher); our Deputy Designated Safeguarding Leads (DDSL) are Mrs Katie Sayer, Miss Terri Egan, Miss Nicola Langdon, Miss Rebecca Wilson, Miss Ellen Spalding and Mrs Helen Shaw.
 Our Safeguarding Governors are Mr Paul Burford and Mrs Rebecca Fuller.
 The Chair of Governors is Mr. Andrew Dillon (Governors can be contacted through the School Office).

 We expect all staff, volunteers, parents, carers and the wider school community to share our commitment to keeping our children safe.
 All visitors to our school are reminded of their safeguarding responsibility and any who do not have recognised, currently valid DBS clearance will be accompanied by a member of staff at all times.